cloudedbats/cloudedbats/README.md

 # CloudedBats - free software for bat monitoring

+## Latest news (2021-01-17)

+There are some major updates in the CloudedBats-WURB-2020 detector (https://github.com/cloudedbats/cloudedbats_wurb_2020).

+- A more intuitive layout of the user interface.
+- User defined settings alternatives.
+- Better support for alternative sound cards.
+- Audio feedback via Headphones from the 3.5 mm jacket.

+Testing and some more additions should be done before this ends up in the v0.9 release.
+Please report back, all kinds of feedback are welcome.

 ## Latest news (2020-07-12)

 After a break I'm back with a completely rewritten software for the WURB detector.
 The new WURB version can be found here: